 - Stage 3.
 Preening: She straightens up emphasizing her breasts, sits to show off her legs, or if she’s standing tilts her head sideways and tilts her hip.
 He can respond by standing up straight, pulling in the stomach, expanding his chest, tucking his thumbs into his belt, and preening as well.
 They point their feet or entire bodies toward each other.

 - Stage 4.
 Talk: He approaches and attempts to make small talk

 - Stage 5.
 Touch: She initiates light touching either “accidental” or not.
 A hand touch is more intimate than the arm.
 The touch is repeated to let them know it was not accidental.
 Touching the shoulder of a man says she cares about his health and appearance.

-These 5 steps are critical and it’s what most people, men in primis, find challenging.
+These 5 steps are critical, and they’re what most people, especially men in primis, find challenging.